dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

   2. This lets remote pi's control it.
   3. Should be pretty easy to make a small shim library that can run your old programs remotely.

-##### Other stuff

-Many many extensions:
-  0. Do a network bootloader.
-  1. Use more pipes.
-  2. See how fast you can go
-  3. Change the interface to make it easy to change the different messages sizes.